anseki/leader-line/README.md

 *Type:* number
 *Default:* `0`

-By default, a `pathLabel` attachment that is attached as `startLabel` is positioned at near the element as [`start`](#start-end) option.
-In like manner, attached one as `endLabel` is positioned at near the element as `end` option.
+By default, a `pathLabel` attachment that is attached as `startLabel` is positioned near the element as [`start`](#start-end) option.
+In like manner, attached one as `endLabel` is positioned near the element as `end` option.
 And attached one as `middleLabel` is positioned at the middle point of the path of the leader line.
 If a length in pixels is specified for `lineOffset` option, the attachment is positioned at the offset point from the position above.
 The length is distance along the path, a negative value makes it become close to the element as `start` option.

 #### `color`